ignasdamunskis/passive-events-support/README.md

 <script type="text/javascript" src="node_modules/passive-events-support/dist/main.js"></script>
 ```

-By default, importing this package will automatically add the `passive` options to all the event listeners defined afterwards.
+By default, importing this package will automatically add the `passive` options to all the event listeners defined after the import.

 ### Default event list: